 This Act also introduces a new Disability Access Certificate (DAC) required for new public buildings to ensure compliance to the Building Regulations Technical Guidance Document M at the planning stage.

 United Nations Convention on the Rights of Persons with Disabilities

 The United Nations Convention on the Rights of Persons with Disabilities 2006 recognises that every person must be empowered to participate in society and to live life to his or her fullest potential.
 This universal, legally binding standard ensures that the rights of persons with disabilities are guaranteed.
-Ireland has signed but not yet ratified the Convention.
-In other words, Ireland has demonstrated agreement with what the Convention represents, but is not yet legally obliged to comply with all articles in the Convention.
+The UN Convention on the Rights of Persons with Disabilities was adopted in 2006.
+Ireland signed the Convention in 2007 and further to its ratification in March 2018 it entered into force from 19 April 2018.
 With respect to Universal Design, signatory countries are instructed:

 To undertake or promote research and development of universally designed goods, services, equipment and facilities, which should require the minimum possible adaptation and the least cost to meet the specific needs of a person with disabilities, to promote their availability and use, and to promote universal design in the development of standards and guidelines